 Are dogs allowed?

 The whole area is dog friendly – we took our dog Annie who loved it!
-They cannot go inside the visitor centre though.
+They cannot go inside the visitor centre though and cannot go on the Kelpie Tours.

 How to get there